VictoriaMilani/vmilani.github.io/_posts/2022-12-13-quick-start-to-doubly-robust-estimators.markdown

 The estimate of 0.508 is not bad!
 Definitely a very good approximation!
 We could even construct a bootstrap standard error for this estimate by resampling our data and recalculating over and over.
 But let us focus on the real star of the show: doubly robust.

-The main problem is that we don't know sometimes the true relationship in our models.
-So the beauty of doubly robust is that even if we get it wrong in the propensity score or the linear model, we get unbiased estimates!
+The main idea is that we don't know sometimes the true relationship in our models.
+What how is the covariates affecting treatment assignment?
+What is the correct setting for the linear model?
+So the beauty of doubly robust is that even if we get it wrong in the propensity score or the linear model, we get unbiased estimates when combining both!

 ```r
 r$> # DR with misspecified linear model